Lecrapouille/OpenGlassBox/README.md

 - **Resources** are money, goods, happiness ...
 - **Paths** are networks on which agents travel.

-See [engine documentation](doc/engine.md) for the class-by-class reference and the traffic model.
+See [engine documentation](doc/engine.md) for the class-by-class reference, [traffic](doc/traffic.md) for how congestion and routing work, and [economy](doc/economy.md) for how resources turn into a city.

 ## Scripts and rulesets